ejohansson13/UNet/UNet_ML.md

 # U-Net

 The original U-Net research paper was released in 2015 and demonstrated SOTA performance with biomedical image segmentation.
 The architecture's success with a small dataset announced its efficacy for computer vision tasks.
-Designed for localization, the symmetric design shared feature channels across the contracting and expansive paths.
+Designed for precise localization, the symmetric design shared feature channels across the contracting and expansive paths.
 The amalgamation of upsampled features with their contracting path complements produced additional context as the network propagated image features and determined labels for individual pixels in the image.

 This page will discuss the U-Net and its architecture.
 It assumes familiarity with machine learning technology and operations.
 If you don't have any machine learning experience, check out my [other page on the U-Net](https://github.com/ejohansson13/concepts_explained/blob/main/UNet/UNet.md), which makes no assumptions of a machine learning background.